 ALSO READ: How to Hedge Your Crypto Portfolio

-Short Term Crypto Trading Strategies
+Short-Term Crypto Trading Strategies

 Read More about Scalp Trading Here

-Key Question | Quarterly Futures | Perpetual Futures |
+| Key Question | Quarterly Futures | Perpetual Futures |

-What is my trading timeframe? | Best for long-term exposure. | Ideal for short-term, frequent trades. |
+| What is my trading timeframe? | Best for long-term exposure. | Ideal for short-term, frequent trades. |

-Am I prepared to manage funding fees? | No periodic funding fees, predictable costs. | Funding fees apply regularly, but offer flexibility. |
+| Am I prepared to manage funding fees? | No periodic funding fees, predictable costs. | Funding fees apply regularly, but offer flexibility. |

-How volatile is the market? | Better for stable or trending markets. | Suited for high volatility, allows quick adjustments. |
+| How volatile is the market? | Better for stable or trending markets. | Suited for high volatility, allows quick adjustments. |

-Do I need to adjust positions regularly? | Less flexible, fixed expiry. | Highly flexible, great for active adjustments. |
+| Do I need to adjust positions regularly? | Less flexible, fixed expiry. | Highly flexible, great for active adjustments. |

 Read more on how to choose your leverage here

-Between crypto quarterly and perpetual futures, suits your trading style, market view, and risk appetite.
+Between crypto quarterly and perpetual futures, it suits your trading style, market view, and risk appetite.
 In volatile markets, the ability to either stay agile (with perps) or stay cost-efficient and committed (with quarterlies) can make a big difference.
 Use the decision framework above to align your strategy with your goals.
 The right choice is the one that helps you stay disciplined, reduce surprises, and manage risk better.

 Put your crypto strategies to action.
-Trade crypto futures on Mudrex—India’s most intuitive crypto futures platform with powerful features, and seamless execution.
+Trade crypto futures on Mudrex—India’s most intuitive crypto futures platform with powerful features and seamless execution.

 And if you want to stay sharp in volatile markets, join our Telegram community for real-time insights, trading tips, and smart strategies from fellow traders.